 Read about the wonderful world of French slang!

-All french courses london (or wherever you are based) you will cover many of the above lessons in the language.
+All online French courses (or wherever you are based) you will cover many of the above lessons in the language.